Deep03/email-sorter/README.md

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ### Disclaimer

-This script accesses your Gmail account and may modify your email labels.
+This script accesses your Gmail account for your emails and modifies your email labels.
 Use it responsibly and at your own risk.